 A Brief But Pleasant Sail to Menorca

-Around half way across, a gentle breeze appeared from the north, and as we were making good time we unfurled the sails for a couple of hours gentle drift.
+Around half way across, a gentle breeze appeared from the north.
+As we were making good time we unfurled the sails for a couple of hours slow drift.
 Our previous sail had been the passage from Ibiza to Mallorca almost a month ago, so even a slow drift was a welcome relief from the noise and heat of the engine.

-Enjoyable though it was, the winds were light, our speed was slow and with the day getting on, we furled the sails and motored on.
+Enjoyable though it was, the winds were light, hence our speed was slow.
+With time ticking on, we reluctantly furled the sails and motored on.
 We also pulled in the fishing line to have a look and found everything gone: hook, lure, the lot.
 Most likely the line broke rather than a huge fish ate it all, but that doesn’t stop us turning it into a story of another one that got away!

 Cala Degollador and Ciutadella